conholdateapp/docs.conholdate.app/docs/how-to/Convert.md

 sidebar_label: Convert Documents
 ---

 High quality free document online converter.

-## How to convert documents online
 Convert PDF to DOCX, PNG to DOC, DOCX to PDF and more within few clicks using our FREE online document converter!
 We offer fast, reliable and excellent quality document conversion.

+## How to convert documents online
+To convert documents from one format to another registration is **not required**.
+Online document conversion is 100% **FREE** for both guest and registered users.
+However, by registering an account you can benifit from andvanced options and all premium features for free that are available **only** to registered users.

 ### Convert documents online without registration
 1. Go to [Online Document Conversion](https://features.conholdate.app/conversion) page.
-1. Use our user-friendly wizard or scroll page down to bottom.
+1. Use our user-friendly wizard or scroll page down to the bottom to see all available conversion pairs.
-1. Select desired conversion pair.
+1. Select desired conversion pair from dropdown.
 For example [Convert PDF to DOC](https://features.conholdate.app/conversion/pdf-to-doc), [Convert JPG to DOCX](https://features.conholdate.app/conversion/jpg-to-docx), [Convert PDF to PPT](https://features.conholdate.app/conversion/pdf-to-ppt), etc.
-1. Click on `Upload` icon and upload document.
+1. Click on `Upload` icon and upload a document.
-1. Click on `Convert` button.
+1. After upload is complete, click on `Convert` button.
-1. Click on `Download` button to download converted document.

 ### Convert documents online as registered user
-This option will suit the best for those who would like to take advantage of all premium features for free.
-> Advanced document conversion options are available **only** to registered users.
+Registered users can convert any document(s) right from dashboard.
 1. [Login](https://conholdate.app/signin) to your account or [register](https://conholdate.app/signin) if you do not own one yet.
 It's FREE!
 1. Go to your [dashboard](https://dashboard.conholdate.app).
 1. Click on `Upload` button and upload a document.